enchant97/web-portal/docs/users/usage.md

 > Core widgets are spoken about in the "Plugin - Core" section

+> Core-Extras widgets are spoken about in the "Plugin - Core-Extras" section

 ### Manage Placed Widget
 Once a widget has been placed, the dashboard editor will display the widgets and their corresponding management buttons (Edit, Delete).